 Cross Country: 65km

 With such an extensive volume of slopes, you could spend your entire trip covering new terrain every single day.
-In Aspen, you can ski the same route that has hosted World Cup finals, ride through gladed powder stashes or burn your legs racing from top to bottom on some of the longest pistes you can find.
+In Aspen ski resort, you can ski the same route that has hosted World Cup finals, ride through gladed powder stashes or burn your legs racing from top to bottom on some of the longest pistes you can find.
 Or if you're a freestyler, Buttermilk is home to the Red Bull Double Pipe event and the Winter X Games.

-Aspen Mountain has some of the toughest skiing in the area, with lots of short but testing double-black-diamond runs such as Bear Paw, Short Snort, Aztec and Walsh's.
+Aspen mountain ski resort has some of the toughest skiing in the area, with lots of short but testing double-black-diamond runs such as Bear Paw, Short Snort, Aztec and Walsh's.
 Bell Mountain also offers some tricky blacks, with lots of fun intermediate runs as well.
-Buttermilk, just outside Aspen town, is a small area ideal for beginners and intermediates who want to build up their confidence.
+Buttermilk, just outside Aspen town, is a small ski area ideal for beginners and intermediates who want to build up their confidence.
 Snowmass is the largest of the four areas and a 20-minute free shuttle bus ride from Aspen, perfect for intermediate skiers.

 Aspen Snowmass' ski schools are a collection of talented professionals that are committed to helping every visitor build their confidence on the snow, understand terrain and guide them to the next level.
 Lessons are available for all ages in skiing and snowboarding.

-Aspen offers a wide choice of child-care facilities.
+Aspen ski resort offers a wide choice of child-care facilities.
 The Treehouse Kids' Adventure Center takes children from eight weeks to six years and provides parents with pagers so they can ski all day and still be in touch with their child.
 There are plenty of childcare options across both Aspen and Snowmass.

 Aspen probably has the liveliest collection of restaurants of any ski resort in the world, but be warned: the restaurant scene here changes very fast.
 Almost every conceivable kind of cuisine is represented in Aspen and the latest trends in contemporary American cooking are always on display.
 This is the kind of town that can lure chefs who usually work in New York or LA.

-Late at night, Aspen has a huge number of bars and clubs ranging from exclusive private clubs such as the Caribou through to the Cigar Bar.
+Late at night, Aspen ski resort has a huge number of bars and clubs ranging from exclusive private clubs such as the Caribou through to the Cigar Bar.
 39 Degrees (Sky Hotel) boasts young crowds, whilst unpretentious bars such as Belly Up feature live music acts in an intimate setting.
 The Woody Creek Tavern (famous haunt of the late Hunter S Thompson) is also worth a visit.